Recognizing the signs of clogged drains is essential:

 Preventing Clogged Drains:

 Preventing clogged drains is crucial for a smoothly running plumbing system.
-Here are practical steps to avoid clogs:

 - Use Drain Screens: Install drain screens or strainers in sinks, tubs, and showers to catch debris like hair, soap scum, and food particles before they enter the drain.

 - Dispose of Grease Properly: Never pour grease or cooking oil down the drain.
-Instead, let it cool and then dispose of it in the trash or a designated grease disposal container.
+Instead, let it cool and then dispose of it in the trash or in a designated grease disposal container.

 - Avoid Putting Solid Items Down Drains: Refrain from flushing items like wipes, dental floss, cotton balls, and paper towels down the toilet.
 These can easily cause clogs.